Skip to content

 Lindsay Jalonen, Head of School

-Lindsay holds a BA in psychology from Elon University and has extensive experience working with children and mental health across various settings.
+Lindsay holds a B.A. in psychology from Elon University and has extensive experience working with children and mental health across various settings.
 Her professional journey consistently revealed a central truth: strong relationships are the foundation for learning and growth.
 She believes that when individuals feel deeply connected to themselves, to others, and to their community, they can develop into confident people who live their best lives.

 Recognizing that children are naturally their most authentic selves, Lindsay believes the one of the most effective ways to foster healthy people is by creating school communities that honor a child’s authentic nature and seeing the natural stages of child development as a gift and a strength.
 As an original founder of Wild Oak, she considers it a great honor to collaborate with the people and experts who bring this community to life daily.